GSA-TTS/identity-idva-docs/_pages/faqs.md

 Your phone number is used to look up your phone account information and verify that the name and address provided by the telephone carrier matches the information you provided.

 <strong>Note:</strong> You need to provide a U.S. based phone number.
 You may use either a land-line or a mobile number.
-You cannot use a Voice Over Internet Protocol (VOIP) phone number (ie. Google Voice).
+You cannot use a Voice Over Internet Protocol (VOIP) phone number (i.e. Google Voice).

 ***